MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 ## Next steps

-This topic covered using various tools to diagnose networking issues when working with the Azure SDK for Java.
+This article covered using various tools to diagnose networking issues when working with the Azure SDK for Java.
 Now that you're familiar with the high-level usage scenarios, you can begin exploring the SDK itself.
 For more information on the APIs available, see the [Azure SDK for Java libraries](azure-sdk-library-package-index.md).